 Cold storage FAQs

-Cold storage is a fully-managed lowest cost storage tier for Amazon OpenSearch Service that makes it easy for you to securely store and analyze your historical logs on-demand.
-Cold storage enables you to fully detach storage from compute when they are not actively performing analysis of their data and allows you to keep your data readily available at low cost.
-Cold storage data is available within the Amazon OpenSearch Service domain via your UltraWarm nodes.
-Cold storage seamlessly integrates with OpenSearch and OpenSearch Dashboards, as well as Elasticsearch (version 7.9, 7.10) and Kibana (version 7.9, 7.10).
-It enables you to analyze data using the same tools that Amazon OpenSearch Service provides today.
+Cold storage is a fully managed lowest-cost storage tier for OpenSearch Service that makes it easier for you to securely store and analyze your historical logs on demand.
+Cold storage helps you fully detach storage from compute when you are not actively performing data analysis and allows you to keep your data readily available at low cost.
+Cold storage data is available within the OpenSearch Service domain through your UltraWarm nodes.
+Cold storage seamlessly integrates with OpenSearch and OpenSearch Dashboards, as well as Elasticsearch (versions 7.9 and 7.10) and Kibana (versions 7.9 and 7.10).
+It helps you analyze data using the same tools that OpenSearch Service provides today.

-Cold storage enables you to cost effectively expand the data you want to analyze on Amazon OpenSearch Service and gain valuable insights on data that previously may have been deleted or archived.
-Cold storage is a great fit if you have the need to do research or forensic analysis on your older data and you want to use all of the capabilities of Amazon OpenSearch Service to do so, at an affordable price.
+Cold storage helps you cost-effectively expand the data that you want to analyze on OpenSearch Service and gain valuable insights on data that previously may have been deleted or archived.
+Cold storage is a great fit if you have the need to do research or forensic analysis on your older data and you want to use all the capabilities of OpenSearch Service to do so, at an affordable price.
 Cold storage is built for scale and is backed by Amazon S3.
-Find and discover the data you need, attach it to the UltraWarm nodes in your cluster, and make it available for analysis in seconds.
+Find and discover the data that you need, attach it to the UltraWarm nodes in your cluster, and make it available for analysis in seconds.
 Attached cold data is subject to the existing fine-grained access control policies that limit access at the index, document, and field level.

-Q. How does cold storage relate to/work with Amazon OpenSearch Service?
+Q: How does cold storage relate to/work with OpenSearch Service?

 OpenSearch Service provides real-time document search capabilities that go beyond database search.
 This fully managed service uses the OpenSearch engine for search.
 OpenSearch is a full-featured, Lucene-based, portable, platform-agnostic open-source search engine supporting keyword search, natural language search, synonyms, multiple languages, and more.
-Core search capabilities:
+Core search capabilities include the following: